edthrn/py-midi/README.rst

 interface on your computer.
 It's on this interface that you must connect MIDI cables to establish a communication between your machine and the MIDI devices.

-The py3-midi library allows users to build and/or read MIDI messages without having to worry on formating them before sending and/or after receiving.
+The py-midi library allows users to build and/or read MIDI messages without having to worry on formating them before sending and/or after receiving.

 MIDI (Musical Instrument Digital Interface) is a standard used for making easy for instruments, computers and other electronic devices to communicate.